lanabit/JCWD2702_Backend/README.md

 Hello, JCWD-2702!

-+ How to Setup Express Typescript?
++ How to Setup Express Typescript with MySQL as Database?

         npm init --yes